tbpcoder/ansible-project-comments-app/README.md

 ### 2. Vault Password

-Add your vault password to vault/pass.txt
+Add your vault password to `vault/pass.txt`.

 ### 3. Add Your Hosts

-Add your hosts to the inventory/hosts.ini file.
+Add your hosts to the `inventory/hosts.ini file`.

 ### 4. Run The Playbook